A Warm Wisconsin Welcome

 How long are the concerts?

 Most concerts run about 1.5 to 2 hours, including a 15-20 minute intermission.
-Check the concert page for a more specific estimate.
+Check the concert event page for a more specific estimate.

 Generally speaking, our outdoor Concerts on the Square® last 1 hour and 45 minutes with intermission.
 Masterworks, our indoor classical chamber series, typically open with an overture or other shorter work about 10 minutes or so in length.
 That’s usually followed by a concerto (a piece with a featured soloist, say, a pianist, violinist or other instrumental player who usually travels the world playing with orchestras) for another 20-30 minutes, and then comes intermission for another 15-20 minutes.